Decoration Day (album)

 Decoration Day is a rock album released by Drive-By Truckers in 2003.
 The album was recorded mostly live over two weeks at Chase Park Transduction Studios in Athens, Georgia, and was produced by noted producer and former Sugar bassist David Barbe.
 The album is the Truckers' fifth, including their live album Alabama Ass Whuppin', following the critically acclaimed Southern Rock Opera.
-The album features a more mellow, stripped down, and reserved sound compared to Southern Rock Operas heavy hitting southern rock.Decoration Day is the first album to feature Jason Isbell on guitar; he would record two more albums with the band before leaving to pursue a solo career in 2007.
+The album features a more mellow, stripped down, and reserved sound compared to Southern Rock Operas heavy hitting southern rock.Decoration Day is the first album to feature Jason Isbell on guitar; he recorded two more albums with the band before leaving to pursue a solo career in 2007.

 Music and lyrics

 Guitarist and songwriter Patterson Hood describes Decoration Day as being lyrically a "pretty dark" record, though he notes that the band "had so much fun making it, and I think that kind of comes through".
-Three of the album's songs - "Heathens", "Your Daddy Hates Me" and "Give Pretty Soon" - are referred to as being Hood's "divorce trilogy", dealing with what Hood himself refers to as the "emotional fallout" that follows divorce.
+Three of the album's songs – "Heathens", "Your Daddy Hates Me" and "Give Pretty Soon" – are referred to as being Hood's "divorce trilogy", dealing with what Hood himself refers to as the "emotional fallout" that follows divorce.
 He has stated that Decoration Day is "more or less ... an album about choices, good and bad, right and wrong, and the consequences of those choices."
 Seven of the album's tracks were first takes, while about five songs were second takes.

 As is the Truckers' trademark, a number of Decoration Day's songs deal with elements of southern folklore.
 The title track, written by guitarist Jason Isbell, tells "a story that's rumored to be true" of two families involved in a passionate intergenerational feud which has gone on so long that few can remember why such hatred exists between them.
 Isbell wrote the song just three days after joining the band while touring in support of Southern Rock Opera.

 Isbell's "Outfit" describes the advice given to him by his own father, advising him, among other things, to have fun but to avoid intravenous drugs, to call home for his sister's birthday, not to sing in a "fake British accent" or to make The Beatles' faux pas and claim to be "bigger than Jesus".